Firepit scrap kit.

-Highlight the first frame in the animation pallet again.
+Highlight the first frame in the animation panel again.

-Go back to your animation group in the layers pallet.
+Go back to your animation group in the layers panel.
 I bet you forgot to unhide the gradient, didn’t you? hehe!
 Might want to do that now.

 Now you can check out your masterpiece.

 Oh right.
 You wanted some winking action, didn’t you?
 This is going to take a bit of creativity, because you have to actually paint the eyelid on her.